strongX509/cyber/Character_Sets.md

 ## ASCII <a name="section1"></a>

-Still one of the widely used character encodings for electronic communication is [ASCII][ASCII] , the *American Standard Code for Information Interchange*.
+Still one of the most widely used character encodings for electronic communication is [ASCII][ASCII] , the *American Standard Code for Information Interchange*.
 The output of `man ascii` shown below lists the original 7-bit US-ASCII code covering only latin characters used in English plus a lot of control characters used in the early days of modem links, teleprinters and console terminals.

 |Oct|Dec|Hex|Char                     |Oct|Dec|Hex|Char                   |
 |:-:|--:|:-:|:------------------------|:-:|--:|:-:|:----------------------|